Hold2Admin/golfmatch-ghin-middleware/README.md

 ## Documentation

-See `MIDDLEWARE-ARCHITECTURE.md` in this repo for the current middleware architecture and implementation status.
+See `MIDDLEWARE-ARCHITECTURE.md` for the current middleware architecture and implementation status.

+See `ROADMAP.md` for the current execution priorities.
+At this checkpoint, staging-readiness support is the active track and stage 1 CacheDB writer redesign is deferred scaling work rather than the current release gate.

 ## License